-- (b) Tripods or similar microphone mountings that minimize interference with the sound being measured. - (c) Recording and reproducing equipment characteristics, frequency response, and dynamic range compatible with the response and accuracy requirements of section G36.105 of this appendix. - (d) Acoustic calibrators using sine wave or broadband noise of known sound pressure level.
-If broadband noise is used, the signal must be described in terms of its average and maximum root-mean-square (rms) value for non-overload signal level. - Sec.
-G36.105 Sensing, Recording, and Reproducing Equipment. - (a) The noise produced by the airplane must be recorded.
-A magnetic tape recorder, graphic level recorder, or sound level meter is acceptable when approved by the regional certificating authority. - (b) The characteristics of the complete system must comply with the requirements in International Electrotechnical Commission (IEC) Publications No. 651, entitled "Sound Level Meters" and No. 561, entitled "Electro-acoustical Measuring Equipment for Aircraft Noise Certification" as incorporated by reference under §36.6 of this part.
-Sound level meters must comply with the requirements for Type 1 sound level meters as specified in IEC Publication No. 651. - (c) The response of the complete system to a sensibly plane progressive sinusoidal wave of constant amplitude must be within the tolerance limits specified in IEC Publication No. 651, over the frequency range 45 to 11,200 Hz. - (d) If equipment dynamic range limitations make it necessary, high frequency pre-emphasis must be added to the recording channel with the converse de-emphasis on playback.
-The preemphasis must be applied such that the instantaneous recorded sound pressure level of the noise signal between 800 and 11,200 Hz does not vary more than 20 dB between the maximum and minimum one-third octave bands. - (e) The output noise signal must be read through an "A" filter with dynamic characteristics designated "slow" as defined in IEC Publication No. 651.
-A graphic level recorder, sound level meter, or digital equivalent may be used. - (f) The equipment must be acoustically calibrated using facilities for acoustic free-field calibration and if analysis of the tape recording is requested by the Administrator, the analysis equipment shall be electronically calibrated by a method approved by the FAA.
-Calibrations shall be performed, as appropriate, in accordance with paragraphs A36.3.8 and A36.3.9 of appendix A of this part. - (g) A windscreen must be employed with the microphone during all measurements of aircraft noise when the wind speed is in excess of 5 knots (9 km/hr).
+(b) Tripods or similar microphone mountings that minimize interference with the sound being measured.

+(c) Recording and reproducing equipment characteristics, frequency response, and dynamic range compatible with the response and accuracy requirements of section G36.105 of this appendix.

+(d) Acoustic calibrators using sine wave or broadband noise of known sound pressure level.
+If broadband noise is used, the signal must be described in terms of its average and maximum root-mean-square (rms) value for non-overload signal level.

+Sec.
+G36.105 Sensing, Recording, and Reproducing Equipment.

+(a) The noise produced by the airplane must be recorded.
+A magnetic tape recorder, graphic level recorder, or sound level meter is acceptable when approved by the regional certificating authority.

+(b) The characteristics of the complete system must comply with the requirements in IEC 651 and IEC 561 (incorporated by reference, see §36.6).
+Sound level meters must comply with the requirements for Type 1 sound level meters as specified in IEC 651.

+(c) The response of the complete system to a sensibly plane progressive sinusoidal wave of constant amplitude must be within the tolerance limits specified in IEC 651, over the frequency range 45 to 11,200 Hz.

+(d) If equipment dynamic range limitations make it necessary, high frequency pre-emphasis must be added to the recording channel with the converse de-emphasis on playback.
+The pre-emphasis must be applied such that the instantaneous recorded sound pressure level of the noise signal between 800 and 11,200 Hz does not vary more than 20 dB between the maximum and minimum one-third octave bands.

+(e) The output noise signal must be read through an "A" filter with dynamic characteristics designated "slow" as defined in IEC 651.
+A graphic recorder, sound level meter, or digital equipment may be used.

+(f) The equipment must be acoustically calibrated using facilities for acoustic free-field calibration and if analysis of the tape recording is requested by the Administrator, the analysis equipment shall be electronically calibrated by a method approved by the FAA.
+Calibrations shall be performed, as appropriate, in accordance with paragraphs A36.3.8 and A36.3.9 of appendix A of this part.

+(g) A windscreen must be employed with the microphone during all measurements of aircraft noise when the wind speed is in excess of 5 knots (9 km/hr).